Transposition of the Great Arteries (also called transposition of the great vessels)

 Transposition occurs more frequently in mothers who are diabetic, although this risk decreases if the mother's diabetes is carefully controlled during the pregnancy.
 Alcohol use during pregnancy is also associated with heart defects in the baby.

-Our program has been tracking transposition of the great arteries among live births in select counties since 2005 and gradually expanding statewide.
+Our program has been tracking transposition of the great arteries among live births in select counties since 2005 and we now have expanded statewide.

-- Using data from births to Hennepin and Ramsey county residents between 2012-2016, we found that 2 babies were born with transposition of the great arteries per 10,000 births.
+- Using data from births statewide between 2014-2018, we found that 3 babies were born with transposition of the great arteries per 10,000 births.